SEB-Core/mongoose-recipes/README.md

 ---

-### Getting Our Connection String
+### Getting Your Connection String

-We need to allow our server to access our database on [MongoDB Atlas](https://www.mongodb.com/atlas).
-To do this, we will always need our secure connection string.
+You need to allow your server to access your database on [MongoDB Atlas](https://www.mongodb.com/atlas).
+To do this, you will always need your secure connection string.

 To access this, [sign in](https://account.mongodb.com/account/login) to Atlas.

-Once you arrive on the Overview page, click the Connect button as shown below:
+Once you arrive on the "Overview" page, click the "CONNECT" button as shown below:

 ![connect](./images/connect.png)

-Select the only option under the Connect to your application header, Drivers:
+Select the only option under the "Connect to your application" header - "Drivers":

 ![drivers](./images/drivers.png)

-Click the copy button to add the connection string to your clipboard.
+Skip past steps 1 & 2.
+On Step 3, click the copy button to add the connection string to your clipboard.
 You do not need to do anything else on this page.
+Just click "Close".

 ![string](./images/string.png)